-“I was supposed to meet a friend, I have a social life!”
+“I was supposed to meet a friend, I have a social life!” said one participant, exhausted.

-What made the long duration feel worse, was not really knowing what was actually going on in the process.
+What made the long duration feel worse, was not knowing what was going on in the process.
 Feedback was inconsistent, vague, or completely uninformative.
 For example, on Apple devices the expected remaining time would change for no reason, jumping up and down, and there was no indication of what step you were in, even approximately.

 After the upgrade

 It also feels like big operating system upgrades don’t necessarily result in noticeable or radical improvements.
 Especially when considering security-related improvements, it’s hard to notice a change.
 But this is not ideal, because upgrades are often about security.
 And yet people can’t really feel the difference.
 So there’s definitely room for improvement in the upgrade process.

 For example, we recommend to use those long dead moments in the process to do something that will make good use of people’s time: show them the changes in the interface beforehand, make them try it and get familiar with it.
 Or, hey, even go crazy and show them movies, as one participant proposed.

 Then, we recommend informing people about security improvements.
 Of course, this information would need to come at an appropriate time, but it could make people more aware of the hidden, positive changes that came with the upgrade.